 MORE TRIP INFORMATION

 ACCOMMODATIONS: For those seeking incredibly rich wildlife encounters by day and comforts by night, this trip is for you!
 Our 5 day adventure in Baja includes 3 nights of lodging at the cozy PosadaLuna Sol in La Paz.
 This quaint Baja Inn is located in la Paz with restaurants and shopping near by.
 Double occupancy rooms and all meals will be provided throughout the program.
-On our final night in Baja, we plan to stay at one of the charming boutique hotels in Todos Santos such as the Guaycura and/or the Hotel California.
-While our hotels are in the heart of Todos Santos, the Guaycura has a fabulous beach front spa, pool and restaurant where we can dine, swim, beachcomb and relax before our sea turtle release at sunset.
+On our final night in Baja, we plan to stay at one of the charming boutique hotels in Todos Santos such as the Hotel California or Hotel Casa Tota in the heart of Todos Santos.
+We plan to visit El Faro, a fabulous beach front spa, pool and restaurant where we can dine, swim, beachcomb and relax before our sea turtle release at sunset.

 MAR Y AVENTURAS, OUR MEXICAN BASED OUTFITTER: We are thrilled to be under the care of Mar Y Aventuras while we explore the wonders of the Sea of Cortez.
 Like Blue Water Ventures, Mar Y Aventuras provides naturalist-led adventures and active vacations with an educational focus.
 Our naturalist guides have an excellent reputation for water safety, client care and imparting natural history.